Tomius/oglwrap/README.md

 Notes about using oglwrap:
 -------------
 - You have to load OpenGL extensions before including oglwrap with your preferred extension loader.
 If you don't have a preferred one, I recommend using [GLEW](https://github.com/nigels-com/glew).
+- When using [GLAD](https://glad.dav1d.de/), you should choose gl Version >= 4.1 and Compatibility Profile.